covcom/304CEM/labs/week5/slides5.md

 ## What Is A JS Promise?

 The core idea behind promises is that a **promise object** represents the result of an asynchronous operation.
-So a promise can be in one of three different states:
+The promise object can be in one of three different "states":

 1. pending - The initial state of a promise.
 2. fulfilled / resolved - The state of a promise representing a successful operation.